What can therapy do for me?

 Of course, therapists can’t just ‘fix’ personal challenges.
 There is no therapeutic value in simply telling someone what to do.
 It’s about using the resources you learn or remember in therapy in your everyday life that can really turn things around.
 Still unsure about what therapy could do for you?
 Let’s take a look a few examples of some common benefits:

-– Learning resources to put an end to the issues that brought you to therapy
+* Learning resources to be able to manage the issues that brought you to therapy on your own

-– Creating new patterns of behavior for yourself
+*Creating new/ desirable patterns of behavior for yourself

 If I feel as though I can handle my issues on my own, is therapy really necessary?